hypoport/MockInjector/README.md

 You can configure your own annotations using MockInjectorConfigurator.setInjectAnnotations() before the first call to injectMocks().

+You can find a more detailed introduction on http://blog-it.hypoport.de/2014/01/15/use-mockinjector-and-package-protected-scope-for-dependencies-to-reduce-boilerplate-code/

 Limitations
 -----------
 Since you do not create your mocks by hand you need some way to access them afterwards if necessary.
 One option is to have